Wearing a helmet is a must…

 Nevertheless, they come with risks.
 Fatal accidents and serious injuries can happen while the kids are riding them.
 The common ones are cuts, sprains, bruises, bone fractures, and head concussions; all these and more can lead to a grave occurrence in kids’ lives.

 Kids can be stubborn, so asking them to wear a helmet is challenging for every parent.
 However, making sure that they have a helmet when riding a bike is essential.
-Regardless if it’s just a meter away, these kids need protection.
+Regardless of if it’s just a meter away, these kids need protection.
 According to the report from Stanford Children’s Health, there are roughly 100 kids killed and about 254,000 injuries all because of riding a bike.
 These numbers don’t look promising at all.
 Parents must explain to children the importance of wearing a bike helmet while riding them.

 Importance of Wearing a Bike Helmet

 Bike helmets should properly fit the child’s head.
 This device keeps the face and head well-protected in case the child has an accident.
 The U.S. government strictly imposes that helmets are mandatory for all bike riders–young or old.
 There are safety rules specifically for them.
 Like the helmet should have a sticker that states it has complied with the rules defined by the Consumer Product Safety Commission (CPSC).
-The CPSC, together with the American Society for Testing and Materials (ASTM), conduct a test for helmets if they have passed the minimum standards.
+The CPSC, together with the American Society for Testing and Materials (ASTM), conducts a test for helmets if they have passed the minimum standards.
 There’s no way kids should be allowed to ride bikes with helmets that don’t have those stickers on.
 Remember to buy the kind that has the seal of approval from CPSC.

 Features of the Right Bicycle Helmet for Kids